John Dwight Canaday: Murders

 In the early hours of December 17, 1968, 16-year-old Sandra Bowman, a pregnant newlywed, informed her husband Thomas that she had fallen ill, and was going to be bedridden for the rest of the day.
-Hours later, when Thomas returned home from his job at a canning company, he discovered Sandra stabbed to death, with her hands bound behind her back.
+Thomas returned home from his job at the American Can Company around 11:30 in the evening.
+He discovered Sandra dead, mostly nude, with her hands bound behind her back.
+She had been stabbed 60 times.
 A reward was put out for the killer, with Thomas Bowman initially cashing in some of his own money.
-Thomas was ruled out as a suspect based on part of an alibi, and sooner or later police had exhausted all leads.
+Thomas was ruled out as a suspect based on part of an alibi, and eventually police exhausted all leads.
+Thomas and Bowman had been married for five months.